Subtree Mode and Applications: A Linear-Time Construction Algorithm for

-More specifically, we make a single traversal of $\mathcal{T}$, processing nodes in a bottom-up manner.
-At every internal node~$v$ of $\mathcal{T}$, we compute and store the maximum among the counts stored by the children of $v$ and the counts stored at all internal nodes $u$ of $\mathcal{T}_i$ with $\phi_i(u)=v$, for $i\in[0,\Delta)$ (recall that the latter counts were computed in Step 2).
+\paragraph{Step 3: Merging Counts.}~It seems difficult to improve on the above-mentioned $\cO(N\log \Delta)$-time algorithm if we insist on the technique that merges two trees at a time.
+The \emph{crucial observation} we make is that, instead of merging whole trees, we can merge the counts of the (at most) $\Delta$ nodes in $\mathcal{T}_0,\ldots,\mathcal{T}_{\Delta-1}$ that are associated with the same node in $\mathcal{T}$ \emph{at once}.
+More specifically, we make a \emph{single} traversal of $\mathcal{T}$, processing nodes in a bottom-up manner.
+At every internal node $v$ of $\mathcal{T}$, we compute and store the maximum among the counts stored by the children of $v$ and the counts stored at all internal nodes $u$ of $\mathcal{T}_i$ with $\phi_i(u)=v$, for $i\in[0,\Delta)$ (recall that the latter counts were computed in Step 2).
 The base case is at the leaves, where we initialize the count to $1$ for the color of the leaf.
-We also store a corresponding most frequent color per node, breaking ties arbitrarily.
-Thus, we obtain the following:
+We also store the corresponding most frequent color per node, breaking ties arbitrarily.